 The AC has reviewed the scope of services provided by the external auditors, the independence and the objectivity of the external auditors on an annual basis.
-Messrs Ernst & Young LLP, the external auditors of the Company, has confirmed that they are a Public Accounting Firm registered with ACRA and provided a confirmation of their independence to the AC.
+Messrs Baker Tilly TFW LLP, the external auditors of the Company, has confirmed that they are a Public Accounting Firm registered with ACRA and provided a confirmation of their independence to the AC.
 The AC had evaluated the performance of the external auditors based on the key indicators of audit quality and guidance, where relevant, as set out in the "Guidance to Audit Committee on Evaluation of Quality of Work performed by the External Auditors" such as performance, adequacy of resources and experience of the audit engagement partner and audit team assigned to the Group's audit, given the size and complexity of the Group.
 Accordingly, the AC is satisfied that Rules 712 and 715 of the Listing Manual of the SGX-ST is complied with.
-The retiring auditors, Messrs Ernst & Young LLP will not be seeking for re-appointment at the forthcoming AGM of the Company.
-For the benefit of fresh perspectives and in view of cost efficiencies for the Group, Messrs Baker Tilly TFW LLP will be nominated as the external auditors of the Group for the ensuing year.
-The appointment of Messrs Baker Tilly TFW LLP is subject to the shareholders' approval at the forthcoming AGM of the Company.

-Changes to accounting standards and accounting issues which have direct impact on the financial statements were reported to the AC and highlighted by the external auditors in their meetings with the AC.
+Changes to accounting standards and accounting issues which have significant impact on the financial statements were reported to the AC and highlighted by the external auditors in their meetings with the AC.
 No former partner or director of the Company's existing auditing firm has acted as a member of the AC.

-In the review of the financial statements, the AC has discussed with the Management and the external auditor the accounting principles that were applied and their judgement of items that might affect the true and fair view of the financial statements.
-In particular, the following significant matters impacting the financial statements were discussed with the Management and the external auditors and were reviewed by the AC.
+In the review of the financial statements, the AC has discussed with the Management and the external auditors the accounting principles that were applied and their judgement of items that might affect the true and fair view of the financial statements.
+In particular, the following significant matter impacting the financial statements was discussed with the Management and the external auditors and was reviewed by the AC.